TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 **Step 1.** Create the NoOp API.

-For that, navigate to the `APIs` menu in the Tyk Dashboard:
+Navigate to the `APIs` menu in the Tyk Dashboard:
 {{< img src="/img/dashboard/portal-management/enterprise-portal/navigate-to-the-api-menu-in-the-tyk-dashboard.png" alt="Navigate to the API menu in the Tyk Dashboard" >}}